Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 borrow from culturally distant places (India, Japan).
 We borrow verbs (kowtow)

-and nouns (tsunami) and exclamations (banzai!, oy!).
+and nouns (tsunami) and exclamations (banzai! oy!).
 We borrow concrete things

 (sushi) and abstract ones (Schadenfreude幸災樂禍, ennui無聊倦怠).
-We borrow not only from friends,
+We borrow not only from friends but from rivals and enemies敵人 (flak攻擊/抨擊等非常不好的狀況)from German in the Second World War, samizdat地下出版 from Russian during the cold war美蘇的冷戰時期,

 too many words to count from French during the long Anglo-French rivalry英法對立).